FusionCache/docs/docs/serverinfo/serverinfo.md

 `cpu`

 Information about CPU resources:
-- `threadsFusionMax` : The maximum threads Fusion supports
+- `threadsFusionMax` : The maximum threads Fusion supports.
+This is not a technical limit, it will increas as testing progresses.
-- `threadsAvailable` : The number of threads reported by the Operating System, either all of the threads on the CPU or a subset if running in Docker/VM.
-This will be the same as `threadsFusionMax` unless it exceeds `threadsFusionMax` (i.e. if your CPU has more logical cores than Fusion supports).
+- `threadsAvailable` : The number of threads reported by the host (the CPU, VM or Docker container).
+This will be the same as `threadsFusionMax` unless it exceeds `threadsFusionMax` (i.e. if your CPU has more logical cores than Fusion supports)

-The limit on threads supported by Fusion is not a technical limitation, but due to insufficient testing on that hardware.

 <br/>